g1velo/iot-application-samples/java/standalone-samples/README.md

 * Navigate to **target/classes** directory and modify **application.properties** file with the Organization Id, API-Key, Auth-Token and other necessary details.
 Also, specify the details of the device for which the application will subscribe to and receive events.

 * Extract ibmwiotp.jar present in target/classes directory to the same location and run again.
-Remember the jar must be extracted in the same location
+Remember the jar must be extracted in the same location.

-* Go back to the root project directoy where the POM.xml file is present and start the sample using the following command,
+* Go back to the root project directory where the POM.xml file is present and start the sample using the following command,

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.client.application.RegisteredApplicationSubscribeSample"`